Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Total Assets Ratio

-This table summarizes the key ratios, their calculation, meaning and interpretation at a glance and provides a useful reference for analyzing the financial health of a company.
+This table summarizes the key ratios, their calculation, meaning, and interpretation at a glance, providing a useful reference for analyzing a company's financial health.
+[3]

 Ratio Formula Meaning Interpretation